 IEEE-SA STANDARDS BOARD OPERATIONS MANUAL

 Upon approval by the IEEE-SA Standards Board, the standard shall be published as an IEEE standard.
-The Sponsor shall be notified of the approval in writing.
+The Standards Committee shall be notified of the approval in writing.
 Balloters with unresolved negative ballot comments shall be informed in writing of the approval and of their right to appeal.

-Working group members and Sponsor ballot group members are listed in the front matter of the published IEEE standard.
+Working group members and Standards Association ballot group members are listed in the front matter of the published IEEE standard.
 For entity-based standards, entities are listed and may be accompanied by the individual representing the entity.

 An erratum shall be prepared when an editorial error is found in an approved IEEE standard that represents a deviation from the standard as approved by the IEEE-SA Standards Board and that could result in misinterpretation of the standard.
 The date of the erratum and a statement that the erratum represents an editorial correction only shall appear.